Ex-Mente/auxi.0/MAKING-RELEASES.md

 Run auxi's test file. e.g.
 ```
-python /usr/local/lib/python3.4/dist-packages/auxi-0.2.3-py3.4.egg/auxi/test.py
+python /usr/local/lib/python3.4/dist-packages/auxi-0.3.0rc1-py3.4.egg/auxi/test.py
 ```

-If there are any issues, fix it, and repeat steps 2,3 and 4 until all issues has been fixed.
+If there are any issues, fix it, and repeat steps 3,4, 5 and 6 until all issues has been fixed.

-#### Step 5: Finalize release
+#### Step 7: Finalize release
 The release candidate phase is over and we can move on to create a new release on `master`.
 Update the version number to the release number (without any suffixes) e.g. "0.3.0".
-Commit and push your changes.

-#### Step 5.1 Update Release Notes
+#### Step 7.1 Update Release Notes
 Update the `RELEASE-NOTES.md` file by inserting the new release's notes at the top of the file in the format as specified in the file.
 Make sure that you list all the issues that this release addressed.

-#### Step 6: Push to your online fork repository
+#### Step 8: Push to your online fork repository
 Commit all you changes then push them to your online fork repository.

 ```